Respiratory disease surveillance overview

 Row

-Each week, we collect the total number of death certificates received and the number of certificates for which pneumonia, influenza (flu), or COVID-19 was listed as an underlying or contributing cause of death.
+Each week, we collect the total number of death certificates received and the number of certificates for which pneumonia, influenza (flu), or COVID-19 was listed as an immediate, underlying, or contributing cause of death.
 The percentage of deaths due to pneumonia, influenza, and COVID-19 are compared with a seasonal baseline and predicted epidemic threshold, which are based on data from past flu seasons.
 These data are used to monitor the severity of pneumonia, influenza, and COVID-19 illness in the community.

 Row